olcf/olcf-user-docs/systems/riker_user_guide.rst

 ===============

 Riker is the new pre-processing/post-processing and visualization cluster for the OLCF aimed to further large-scale scientific discovery alongside Frontier.
 Replacing our Andes cluster, Riker consists of 128 CPU-only nodes and 8 Hybrid CPU+GPU nodes.
-These nodes are configured allow multiple users to securely share the same node through core-level resource requests.
+These nodes are configured to allow multiple users to securely share the same node through core-level resource requests.

 .. _riker-nodes: